 The school has a vigilant approach to interventions for SEND pupils.
-Identifying and addressing additional needs through effective early interventions reduces the numbers of SEN and statemented pupils in older year groups.
+Identifying and addressing additional needs through effective early interventions reduces the numbers of SEN and statemented pupils in older year groups although post lockdown we have an increased number of emotional and behavioural needs.

-An accessibility plan is in place to cover from 2016 - 19, although this is subject to interim reviews as required.
+An accessibility plan is in place to cover from 2022 - 25, although this is subject to interim reviews as required.